Radio Boulevard

 HRO Senior

 From February 1936 on - coinciding with the official HRO Junior introduction - the standard HRO was afterward referred to as the "HRO Senior."
 The Senior suffix is usually applied to receivers built from 1936 to 1941 (starting with run-J, which was advertised as the "1936 HRO" even though the receivers were built in late-1935.)
 From 1936 to just before the WWII, the HRO went through several minor physical changes.
 Most noticeable came with run-J. This was the change from the German Silver plated PW-D micrometer dial to a black lacquer dial.
 The black paint color on the PW-D micrometer dials varies from dark gunmetal gray to dark bronze.
 There doesn't seem to be any chronology to the variability of the subtle shading which indicates that the paint mix variability was just part of the production process at National.
 Under intense light the PW-D will show its true color shading (as in the photos shown) but in normal room illumination most of the paint shadings appear black.
 The inner dial readout also changed from black numerals on silver to white numerals on black paint.
 The cost savings were realized by Doehler (the manufacturer of the PW-D) in that they could now use castings that had pits and other defects that would be "filled" by the lacquer paint.
 Also, since the index lines were going to be filled with paint, they were widened slightly so the paint fill would appear the correct width when finished (the earliest painted dials had the narrow index lines.
-It's also possible that "mold wear" might have caused the widening of the index lines of time.)
+It's also possible that "mold wear" might have caused the widening of the index lines over time.)

 Other changes were to the chassis color, probably to conform with the gray paint that was being used used on the new 1936 NC-100 receivers.
 This cost savings was realized in that only the small quantity SW-3 receivers continued to have the black chassis paint.
 Starting in January 1936, most of production now used gray paint for all chassis.